danielfett/draft-dpop/main.md

 !---
 Figure 3: Token Request for a DPoP sender-constrained token.

-The HTTP header `DPoP` MUST contain a valid DPoP proof.
+The HTTP header `DPoP` MUST contain a valid DPoP proof JWT.

 The authorization server, after checking the validity of the DPoP proof, MUST associate the access token issued at the token endpoint with the